-This is a full package of 25 exercises/examples of jazz guitar improvisation, from very elementary scale exercises to advanced soloing examples, including
+This is a full package of 25 exercises/examples of jazz guitar improvisation, from very elementary scale and phrasing exercises to advanced soloing examples, including

 - full notation and TABS

 - an e-book with explanations, tips and practicing advice for each example

 - full guitar sound tracks